quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/configuring-ssr.md

 return {
   // ...
   ssr: {
-    pwa: true/false, // should a PWA take over (default: false), or just a SPA?

-    manualStoreHydration: true/false,
-        // Manually hydrate the store.
-        // This is detailed in a subsection below

-    manualPostHydrationTrigger: true/false,
-        // Manually trigger the post-hydration logic on client-side.
-        // This is detailed in a subsection below

-    prodPort: 3000, // The default port that the production server should use
-                    // (gets superseded if process.env.PORT is specified at runtime)

-    maxAge: 1000 * 60 * 60 * 24 * 30,
-        // Tell browser when a file from the server should expire from cache
-        // (the default value, in ms)
-        // Has effect only when server.static() is used

-    // List of SSR middleware files (src-ssr/middlewares/*).
-Order is important.
-    middlewares: [
-      // ...
-      'render' // Should not be missing, and should be last in the list.
-    ],
+    ssrPwaHtmlFilename: 'offline.html', // do NOT use index.html as name!
+                                        // will mess up SSR

+    extendSSRWebserverConf (esbuildConf) {},

-    // optional; add/remove/change properties
+    // add/remove/change properties
     // of production generated package.json
     extendPackageJson (pkg) {
       // directly change props of pkg;
       // no need to return anything
     },

+    pwa: false,

+    // manualStoreHydration: true,
-    // optional;
+    // manualPostHydrationTrigger: true,
-    // handles the Webserver webpack config ONLY
-    // which includes the SSR middleware
-    extendWebpackWebserver (cfg) {
-      // directly change props of cfg;
-      // no need to return anything
-    },

-    // optional; EQUIVALENT to extendWebpack() but uses webpack-chain;
-    // handles the Webserver webpack config ONLY
-    // which includes the SSR middleware
-    chainWebpackWebserver (chain) {
-      // chain is a webpack-chain instance
-      // of the Webpack configuration
+    prodPort: 3000, // The default port that the production server should use
+                    // (gets superseded if process.env.PORT is specified at runtime)

+    middlewares: [
+      'render' // keep this as last one
+    ]
   }
 }
-}
 ```

+> If you decide to go with a PWA client takeover (**which is a killer combo**), the Quasar CLI PWA mode will be installed too.
+You may want to check out the [Quasar PWA](/quasar-cli-vite/developing-pwa/introduction) guide too.
+But most importantly, make sure you read [SSR with PWA](/quasar-cli-vite/developing-ssr/ssr-with-pwa) page.

 Should you want to tamper with the Vite config for UI in /src: